pieterjanv/io-ts-extended/README.md

 ) => Ternary
 ```

-It may be used to test if some source type has a property that extends the
+It should be used to test if some source type has a property that extends the
 target type at the given key.